leeweiming3/tp/docs/UserGuide.md

 Format: `search_app [e/EMAIL] [ti/TITLE] [s/STATUS]`

 * At least one of the optional fields must be provided.
-* For title, partial words will be matched.
+* For title, partial matches will be returned.
-* For email and status, only full words will be matched.
+* For email and status, only full matches will be returned.
 * For email and title, the search is case-sensitive.
 * For status, the search is case-insensitive.
 * The search will fail if either email or status is in an invalid format.